TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 #### Create the Repository

-1. <span id="new-github-repo"></span>You should have already created a GitHub account in the [Setting up Git](https://www.theodinproject.com/courses/foundations/lessons/setting-up-git) lesson.
+1. <span id="new-github-repo"></span>You should have already created a GitHub account in the [Setting Up Git](https://www.theodinproject.com/courses/foundations/lessons/setting-up-git) lesson.
 If you haven't done that yet, you can sign up [here](https://github.com/).

 2. Create a new repository by clicking the button shown in the screenshot below.